vishnutejareddy/100-days-of-code/log.md

 5. Brushed up on pointers, new keyword, linked list basics. got it in first try
 6. got it on first try
 7. found an easy trick for this pblm, multiply by negative
+8. got it in first try using above trick

 **Link(s) to work**
 1. [Implement strstr](https://practice.geeksforgeeks.org/problems/implement-strstr/1)